Skip to main content

 • Requires MoonPay credentials on the server.
 If unconfigured, the call returns a structured not_available error.

-• If walletName is provided, the tool resolves the chain-specific OWS address before building the widget URL.
+• If walletName is provided, the tool resolves the chain-specific wallet address before building the widget URL.

 Example prompt: Prepare an on-ramp to fund my treasury wallet with 500 USD on ethereum.